thepolarbear0818/blog/pages/docs/settings.md

 `about:config` page, Librewolf can also be personalized by using a configuration file called `librewolf.overrides.cfg`.

-Using overiddes is a great way to change your default settings across multiple profiles and installations, which means that it also allows you to easily backup and port your preferences.
+Using overrides is a great way to change your default settings across multiple profiles and installations, which means that it also allows you to easily backup and port your preferences.